Google Flu Trends: Accuracy

 The initial Google paper stated that the Google Flu Trends predictions were 97% accurate comparing with CDC data.
-However subsequent reports asserted that Google Flu Trends' predictions have sometimes been very inaccurate—especially over the interval 2011–2013, when it consistently overestimated relative flu incidence, and over one interval in the 2012-2013 flu season predicted twice as many doctors' visits as the CDC recorded.
+However subsequent reports asserted that Google Flu Trends' predictions have been very inaccurate, especially in two high-profile cases.
+Google Flu Trends failed to predict the 2009 spring pandemic and over the interval 2011–2013 it consistently overestimated relative flu incidence, predicting twice as many doctors' visits over one interval in the 2012-2012 flu season as the CDC recorded.
 A 2022 study published (with commentaries) in the International Journal of Forecasting found that Google Flu Trends was outperformed by the recency heuristic, an instance of so-called "naive" forecasting, where the predicted flu incidence equals the most recently observed flu incidence.
-For all weeks from March 18, 2007 to August 9, 2015 (the horizon for which Google Flu Trends predictions are available), the mean absolute error of Google Flu Trends was 0.38 and of the recency heuristic 0.20 (both in percentage points; linear regression with a single predictor, the most recently observed flu incidence, had a mean absolute error of also 0.20, and the benchmark of random prediction had 1.80).
+For all weeks from March 18, 2007, to August 9, 2015 (the horizon for which Google Flu Trends predictions are available), the mean absolute error of Google Flu Trends was 0.38 and of the recency heuristic 0.20 (both in percentage points; linear regression with a single predictor, the most recently observed flu incidence, had a mean absolute error of also 0.20, and the benchmark of random prediction had 1.80).

 One source of problems is that people making flu-related Google searches may know very little about how to diagnose flu; searches for flu or flu symptoms may well be researching disease symptoms that are similar to flu, but are not actually flu.
 Furthermore, analysis of search terms reportedly tracked by Google, such as "fever" and "cough", as well as effects of changes in their search algorithm over time, have raised concerns about the meaning of its predictions.
 In fall 2013, Google began attempting to compensate for increases in searches due to prominence of flu in the news, which was found to have previously skewed results.
 However, one analysis concluded that "by combining GFT and lagged CDC data, as well as dynamically recalibrating GFT, we can substantially improve on the performance of GFT or the CDC alone."
 A later study also demonstrates that Google search data can indeed be used to improve estimates, reducing the errors seen in a model using CDC data alone by up to 52.7 per cent.

 By re-assessing the original GFT model, researchers uncovered that the model was aggregating queries about different health conditions, something that could lead to an over-prediction of ILI rates; in the same work, a series of more advanced linear and nonlinear better-performing approaches to ILI modelling have been proposed.

-However, followup work was able to substantially improve the accuracy of GFT through the use of a random forrest regression model trained on both the incidence of influenza-like illness and the output of the original GFT model.
+However, followup work was able to substantially improve the accuracy of GFT through the use of a random forest regression model trained on both the incidence of influenza-like illness and the output of the original GFT model.